cmstead/js-refactor/README.md

 **exportObj** Adds a module.exports assignment with an object literal

 **fn** Inserts a tab-stopped named function snippet into your code

+**lfn** Inserts a tab-stopped lambda function snippet into your code

 **iife** Inserts a new, tab-stopped IIFE into your code